-Texas Department of Transportation (TxDOT): As of May 28, there are 14 roads flooded and four roads are closed.
+Texas Department of Transportation (TxDOT): As of May 29, there are 14 state-maintained roads flooded and two roads are closed.
 All TxDOT traffic signals have been repaired and are working on generator power.
-State Highway (SH) 174 near Kimbell Bridge and State Highway Loop (SL) 323 are closed.
-TxDOT crews in Dallas, Fort Worth, and Tyler responded to signal damage, flooding, and debris removal on state-maintained roads, and assisted with traffic control.
-TxDOT crews in Wichita Falls will continue with debris removal and sign repairs throughout the week.
+TxDOT crews in Dallas, Fort Worth, Tyler, and Wichita Falls responded to signal damage, flooding, and debris removal on state-maintained roads, and assisted with traffic control.
+Crews responded to signal and sign damage, flooding, and debris removal on statemaintained roads, and assisted with traffic control.
+United States Highway (US) 87, near Sabine Pass, has lanes closed due to erosion in the pavement that occurred from storm damage.
+TxDOT crews in Dallas, Fort Worth, Tyler, and Wichita Falls district are working to repair sign and signal damage, remove debris, and assist with traffic control in tornado impacted areas.
+TxDOT contractors have begun removing debris in the Wichita Falls District.

 Texas Health and Human Services Commission (HHSC): As of May 21, Other Needs Assistance (ONA) program has received over 65,000 requests for assistance and has raised \$776,322.12 to help residents affected by the storms.
 HHSC has activated its contingency contracts for emergency ice and water.
 Purchases have been made for a total of 38 trucks of water and 17 trucks of ice.
 HHSC received approval to adjust the definition of "food" so that Supplemental Nutrition Assistance Program (SNAP) recipients can purchase hot food in fifty counties.
+As of May 29, four nursing facilities in TDEM Region 2 and one assisted living facility in TDEM Region 1 are operating on generator power.